adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-dont-use-ajax-to-display-personalised-content-on-cached-pages.md

 ## Architecture

 *Is there one extra request for personalised content or multiple?
 Do you serve it as JSON and then parse that on the client?
 How do you organise your scripts for this?
 How do you organise the view partials for this on the server?
-At what point is personalised content not essential to the user-experienced and how does that affect architecture?*
+At what point is personalised content not essential to the User Experience (UX) and how does that affect architecture?*

 What seems like a simple use of AJAX has a significant effect on architecture and it doesn't stop there.